iconify/website/docs/usage/css/tailwind/dynamic/index.md

 [Iconify plugin for Tailwind CSS package](../index.md) has several plugins.
 This documentation covers `[func]addDynamicIconSelectors` plugin.

+This plugin for Tailwind 3, which can also be used with Tailwind 4 but requires creating a config file.

+For newer Tailwind 4 plugin, see [Tailwind 4 plugin documentation](../tailwind4/index.md).

 ## The Difference

 What makes this plugin different from `[func]addIconSelectors()`?

 It is easier to use.

 - No need to configure plugin.
 - One class name per icon.

 Downsides:

 - Less compact CSS.
 - Weird selectors (caused by Tailwind CSS plugin system limitations).